maxwellmogambi/wildfire_prediction/README.md

 ## Project Results

-Our team placed third in the competition, achieving a private score of 0.01821023 and a public score of 0.019308177.
+Our team placed third in the competition, achieving a private score of **0.01821023** and a public score of **0.019308177**.
 We explored multiple models and feature engineering techniques to optimize the prediction accuracy.

 ## Team Members

 [Maxwell Mogambi]()

 [Ethel Uchindami]()

 [Yousif Shaheen]()

 [Shamso Osman]()

 ## Acknowledgments

-We acknowledge the organizers of the Wildfire Prediction Challenge for providing the data and the platform to participate.
+We acknowledge the organizers of the Wildfire Prediction Challenge for providing the data and the platform to participate, [Zindi](https://zindi.africa/).

 Special thanks to my team members for their contributions to this project.

 ## License